Kadhi: Pakistan

 In Pakistan, kadhi is usually served with steamed rice and naan.
 Thari people commonly refer to kadhi as raabro or khaatiyo.

 In Northern Pakistan, in and around the Hazara region of Khyber Pakhtunkhwa province, kadhi can be prepared with a variety of additives such as chicken, pumpkin, and sarson ka saag.

 In Karachi and Hyderabad, Sindh, in addition to plain kadhi, a variety of vegetables such as okra, aubergine, and drumstick beans may be added.
 In Pakistan, kadhi is generally understood to always include fritters.

+Trinidad and Tobago

+Kurhi was brought to Trinidad and Tobago by the indentured Indians from Uttar Pradesh, Bihar, and Jharkhand in the 19th and 20th century.
+It is a staple dish served with rice and other tarkaris at poojas, yajnas, Indian weddings, and Hindu religious festivals.
+It made in a similar preparation to its Indian counterpart, with the exception of dahi and grind dhal (yellow split-pea flour) is used instead of besan flour.
+It is made with pholouries (also referred to as "boulders") being placed in the grind dhal mixture.